netodeolino/reservation/README.md

 ### Reservation-api
 The reservation-api microservice handles HTTP REST requests and enforces core business rules.
 It interacts with the database for data persistence, uses Redis for caching, and communicates with RabbitMQ to asynchronously send information to the notification service.

+This service follows a hexagonal architecture to effectively manage communication with multiple external components and maintain a well-structured business logic.

 ### Reservation-notification
 The reservation-notification microservice receives messages via RabbitMQ and simulates the sending of notifications through multiple channels, such as email and SMS, with the flexibility to support additional channels if needed.
 It's main responsibility is to inform users about changes in the reservation.